 They met at midnight in the hole-in-the-wall pub.

-Josh Irby and Jimmy Henderson, two Americans involved with Campus Crusade for Christ, greeted their new friend Darko Arsenovski in the underground pub in Sarajevo.
+Josh Irby and Jimmy Henderson, two Americans involved with Cru, greeted their new friend Darko Arsenovski in the underground pub in Sarajevo.
 A pub was the only kind of restaurant still open after Darko got off work.

 Josh and Jimmy were determined to bring up spiritual issues with the Bosnian.
 "What do you think about religion and God?"
 Josh asked.